-‘A person has a disability for the purposes of this Act if he (sic) has a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.’
+The Act states that a person has a disability if they have a physical or mental impairment and, this has a substantial and long term effect, on their ability to carry out normal day-to-day activities.

-Ultimately, as this is a legal definition, only a court or a tribunal can declare whether a person has a disability under the terms of the Act or not.
-Your employer may ask an Occupational Health service to say whether you are covered by the Act, but in reality all they can do is give an opinion.
-You may also wish to speak to the medical/ healthcare professionals involved in your treatment or care in order to ask their advice on whether you have the protected characteristic of disability.
+Only a court or a tribunal can declare whether a person has a disability under the terms of the Act.
+Your employer may ask an occupational health service to say whether you are covered by the Act, but all they can do is give an opinion.
+You could also speak to the medical/ health care professionals involved in your care, to ask their advice on whether you have the protected characteristic of disability.

 Physical or Mental Impairment

 If you have a diagnosis, it should be confirmed by written medical evidence, preferably from a medical expert.
 This should be a consultant grade surgeon or physician; or suitable practitioner such as your GP, occupational health doctor or counsellor.
 In the absence of a diagnosis, you will need a full and accurate description of your condition(s) and symptoms confirmed by written medical evidence.